linode/docs/docs/development/python/how-to-install-python-on-ubuntu/index.md

 ## Additional Information

 Ubuntu 20.04 is the latest LTS version of Ubuntu.
 It's also the first version where the previous version of Python, Python 2, is not installed by default.
 You may run in to compatibility issues installing applications that are still using Python 2.
-These incompatbility issues will mention:
+These incompatibility issues will mention:

 {{< output >}}
 This Package depends on python; however: